 Below, you can see a real-world example of the Last-Modified HTTP Response Header.

 Last-Modified: Wed, 14 Apr 2021 16:11:30 GMT

 What are the Directives for Last-Modified HTTP Header?

 Directives for the Last-Modified Header are listed below.

 - “<day-name>” includes names of days such as “Mon”, “Wed”, “Thur”.

 - “<day>” includes the day of the month as numbers such as “15” or “16”

-- “<GMT>” includes all dates in the HTTP server will be displayed in GMT (Greenwich Mean Time), instead of local time.
+- “<GMT>” includes all dates on the HTTP server that will be displayed in GMT (Greenwich Mean Time), instead of local time.

 Last-Modified directives are mostly about date and time information for specifying the last updated and modified date of the related resource for the web page.